Shahriar-Kariman/CS3383_Assignment_2/Assignment_2.md

   then\ K > t_g + T[i^\prime]
 $$

-Given that this proves that even the shortest job left over can't be completed in addition to the questions chosen by the greedy algorithm so if the new algorithm is optimal then it must not have at least one of the questions in the $T_g$ set to make room for 2 or more questions but if we swap a question $q \in T_g$ with a question $p \in (T-T_g)$ to get a new set $T_s$ then we are garunteed to have $T[p] > T[q]$ becuase at each turn in the greedy algorithm we chose the shortest question so even if $\sum_{i=1}^{l} T_s < K$ no more questions can be fit into the new set which means the new algorithm can't pick more questions than the greedy algorithm which is **contradictory**.
+Given that this proves that even the shortest job left over can't be completed in addition to the questions chosen by the greedy algorithm so if the new algorithm is optimal then it must not have at least one of the questions in the $T_g$ set to make room for 2 or more questions but if we swap a question $q \in T_g$ with a question $p \in (T-T_g)$ to get a new set $T_s$ then we are guaranteed to have $T[p] > T[q]$ because at each turn in the greedy algorithm we chose the shortest question so even if $\sum_{i=1}^{l} T_s < K$ no more questions can be fit into the new set which means the new algorithm can't pick more questions than the greedy algorithm which is **contradictory**.

 ## Question 2 - Books & Movable Shelves

-She could have just bought a Kindel and saved us all the trouble.
+She could have just bought a Kindle and saved us all the trouble.

-### A - Greedy Algorithm to Shelv Books
+### A - Greedy Algorithm to Shelves Books

-So if I want to put the tallest books take up the least number of shelfs and I can do that by only placing the tallest books first then the second tallest, etc. this works because if I put a shorter book in between 10 tall books then an extra tall book would need a new shelf and that increases the shelf size of the next shelf.
+So if I want to put the tallest books take up the least number of shelves and I can do that by only placing the tallest books first then the second tallest, etc. this works because if I put a shorter book in between 10 tall books then an extra tall book would need a new shelf and that increases the shelf size of the next shelf.

 ```py
 def booksOnShelf(B):